jnyfah/jnyfah.github.io/_posts/hash.md

 }
 ```

-So a single `acc × PRIME` goes from one hardware instruction in the scalar version to roughly six vector instructions here.
-That is the cost of not having a native 64-bit multiply — and it is a big reason we never fully close the gap with xxHash. xxHash is designed around the multiply AVX2 *actually has*, while ours fights the instruction set.
+So one `acc × PRIME` that costs one instruction in the scalar version now costs roughly six vector instructions.
+That is the tax for fighting the
+instruction set 🥲.
+Yea xxhash has a better algorithm that escapes 64 bit multiplication

-The mix with SIMD:
+The SIMD mix ties it all together:

 ```cpp
 static auto mix(__m256i acc, __m256i word,